 Not all states allow Pay-If-Pay clauses.
 24 States recognize Pay-If-Paid clauses when worded properly.
 These states include: AL, AR, AZ, CO, CT, DC, FL, GA, ID, KS, LA, MD, MI, MO, NE, NH, NJ, OH, OR, PA, RI, TX, VA, and WV.
 Most of these States require very specific language for Pay-If-Paid to be enforceable.

 One word makes a huge difference.
 Pay-When-Paid language means that Subcontractors will get paid “when” the Upstream Contractor or General Contractor gets paid.
 States recognize this language as a timing mechanism.
 The difference is that courts have usually held that Subcontractors are entitled to payment “eventually”.
 However, even this could be a considerable amount of time.
 For surety bond underwriters, this once again depends on where their Principal stands in the hierarchy.
-For a General Contractor, Pay-When-Paid means that the General or surety may eventually have to pay regardless of whether the General Contractor can collect from the Owner.
+For a General Contractor, Pay-When-Paid means that the General or surety bond company may eventually have to pay regardless of whether the General Contractor can collect from the Owner.
 This is not ideal.
 On the other hand, if their Principal is a Subcontractor, Pay-When-Paid is preferred as it assumes the Principal will eventually get paid for the work.

 Pay-When-Paid Legal Considerations